adyoussef/adyoussef.github.io/content/authors/admin/_index.md

 #Beyond my work in ML for Science, I have cultivated a deep fascination for ML research, leading me to serve as an Independent AI researcher on a diverse array of projects in generative art and LLM, resulting in publications.
 Over the past few years, I have become increasingly excited about LLM, AI reasoning, safe and scalable deep learning.

 #I am consistently enthusiastic about tackling new and meaningful projects, and I actively embrace the opportunity to expand my knowledge and skills.
----
+#---

-Research involves machine learning and generative models (e.g., VAEs, normalizing flows, transformers) to simulate complex physical processes, such as particle collisions in collider experiments.
+#Research involves machine learning and generative models (e.g., VAEs, normalizing flows, transformers) to simulate complex physical processes, such as particle collisions in collider experiments.
 This work involves advanced techniques for uncertainty quantification, particle cloud representations, and Message-Passing Graph Neural Networks (MPGNNs).
 This work is conducted within the [MLhad collaboration](https://uchep.gitlab.io/mlhad-docs/).

-Experience with large language models (e.g., GPT- models, OPT), focusing on unsupervised text style transfer, summarization, sentiment analysis, and interpreting failures in vision-language models like LLaVA.
+#Experience with large language models (e.g., GPT- models, OPT), focusing on unsupervised text style transfer, summarization, sentiment analysis, and interpreting failures in vision-language models like LLaVA.
 Skilled in designing and implementing neural networks, developing training pipelines, and customizing loss functions for domain-specific applications, bridging academic research and practical, implementable solutions.

+---

+Ahmed Youssef is a Ph.D.
+Candidate in the High Energy Theory Group at the University of Cincinnati, where he applies machine learning to tackle challenges in particle physics.
+Supported by the Department of Energy (DOE) and the National Science Foundation (NSF), his research focuses on improving simulation accuracy and efficiency in modeling particle collisions and includes developing an open-source visualization tool to enhance accessibility in the community.

+Ahmed collaborates with researchers affiliated with leading institutions, including Berkeley, Fermilab, CERN, and MIT, and has presented at NeurIPS and various international venues.
+He has also served as a convener at DPF and Pheno 2024 and co-organized the Muslim in ML Affinity Workshop at NeurIPS 2024, with plans to expand similar initiatives to ICML, ICLR, and AISTATS.

+Beyond particle physics, Ahmed contributes to AI explainability for Vision-Language Models and has explored generative models for creative applications and text style transfer, with his work featured at NeurIPS ML for Creativity and Design and ICNLP.
+Recognized with awards such as the URC Fellowship, Lab2Market Fellowship, and the Deutschland Scholarship, he bridges physics and AI through machine learning research to advance interpretable and scalable systems across disciplines.

 {style="text-align: justify;"}